thalkz/thalkz.com/pages/home.md

 Hi, my name is Roland and I'm passionate about code, product design and entrepreneurship.
 I've worked since 2018 on building [Neopolis](https://neopolis.io), a mobile game that uses real-world data as game assets, as well as the compagny around it alongside two co-founders: Lucas and Ben.
 More info can be found on [Revolt Games's website](https://revoltgames.io).

 I always have one or two side-projects in the making, and (thankfully) some actually make it to working stage.
 I mainly write stuff in Flutter, Go and Typescript.
-I plan to share some of them on this website.
+I plan to share some of them on this website, happy reading !
+If you don't know where to start, the projects marked with a ⭐️ are my very favorite.

 ## Side-Projects